Suguru Iwazaki

-Suguru Iwazaki (岩崎 優, Iwazaki Suguru) is a Japanese Nippon Professional Baseball pitcher for the Hanshin Tigers in Japan's Central League.
+Suguru Iwazaki (岩崎 優, Iwazaki Suguru) is a Japanese professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).

 Iwazaki is a 6-foot tall left-handed pitcher, and wears jersey No. 13.
 His surname is often misread as "Iwasaki" rather than "Iwazaki".

 Early baseball career

 Suguru is a native of Shimizu, Shizuoka.
 During his younger years, his mother who was an active member of the local softball team, assigned him to assist in picking up balls during her teams' practices.
 This eventually led to his interest in baseball.

 He joined the school's softball team when he entered Shimizu Municipal Junior High School.
 Even though he entered Shimizu Higashi High School which is a school known for producing notable football players, he still declared his wish to join its baseball team.

 He entered Kokushi University and participated in the Tohto University Baseball League, mostly as a relief pitcher up to his second year.
 He recorded an overall ERA of 0.94 during his 3rd year, the League's second best.
 For his senior's thesis, he broke down the advantages and disadvantages of left and right-handed pitchers.